How We Rate and Review

 A brief summary of what the experience is like.
 For movies, DVD, books, and music, this is a plot summary.
 For games, apps, and websites, it's a description of what happens in the course of interacting with the title.

 Our kids are really influenced by the everything they see, hear, and interact with.
-We offer families discussion starters to help them think critically about the messages and content of the media they consume.
+We offer families discussion starters and offline activity ideas to help them think about and extend the messages and content of the media they consume.

 Subjects and skills